doktor500/aws-cognito/README.md

 ![architecture-diagram.png](docs/architecture-diagram.png)

-Currently the auth token is returned in the HTML rendered by the auth/callback endpoint, this is just for testing purposes and in real scenario this would be return as part of an HTTP only cookie.
+Currently the auth token is returned in the HTML rendered by the auth/callback endpoint, this is just for testing purposes and in real scenario this would be returned as part of an HTTP only cookie.

 Additional security measures could be implemented such as rate limiting the auth/callback endpoint, and other mechanisms to prevent brute force attacks.